bjarnoldus/momovi-video-hls/README.markdown

-# momovi.com HTML5 HLS video player
+#   HTML5 HLS video player

-The momovi.com video player ([demo](https://momovi.com/static/player/momovi.com-hls-video-player/player.html)) is a free to use, open source HTML5 HLS video player.
+The   video player  is a free to use, open source HTML5 HLS video player.
 Supported platforms:
 - all major browsers, including Safari, Chrome, FireFox, Internet Explorer;
 - Tablets, including iPad and Android 4.2+
 - Smart phones, including iPhone, Android 4.2+ and Black Berry.

 ## Usage
-  - Download the video player from [momovi.com video hls player](https://momovi.com/opensource/momovi-video-hls)
+  - Download the video player from
   - Unzip, extract and upload the content to your server
   - Configure the HTML to your needs